 This post may contain affiliate links; see site footer for more details.

-On the corkboard smackdab in front o’ my face at my deskspace, I have a hot pink Post-It note that says, “STOP PLAYING SMALL.
+On the corkboard smackdab in front o’ my face at my deskspace, I have a hot pink Post-It note with a mantra on it that says, “STOP PLAYING SMALL.
 You’ve got this.”

 At first, I wasn’t 100% sure how much I’d need a mantra like that.
 I figured it felt a bit cliche; in the moments when you need it most, hearing “You got this!” from someone isn’t always the most genuinely encouraging or motivating phrase.
 You’re like, “yeah yeah…I got this and all, but HOW THE HECK AM I GOING TO DO IT?!?”